Payum/Payum/docs/gateways/configuration.md

     ->getPayum();
 ```

 That is all the wiring there is.
-The config names its gateway, the gateway names its handlers, and Payum builds the container from there — no factory to register, no array of `payum.action.*` keys.
+The config names its gateway, the gateway names its handlers, and Payum builds the container from there.

 Passing a config to the wrong gateway is caught immediately: